 This policy will be reviewed yearly and revised earlier if necessary in the event of regulatory, organisational or operational changes.

-Revised and approved by the Directors of Community Products (UK) Limited on 27 November 2015.
+Reviewed and approved by the Directors of Community Products (UK) Limited on 6 December 2016.